• Home

 What if I told you there is a better way?

-Today, I’m sharing our 5 minute beef taco recipe with you, because it’s both cheaper, AND healthier than any takeout you can get.
+Today, I’m sharing our 5-minute beef taco recipe with you because it’s both cheaper AND healthier than any takeout you can get.

-For me, this recipe comes together in less than the time it takes me to stop by the pizza place on the way home, or order takeout online.
+For me, this recipe comes together in less than the time it takes me to stop by the pizza place on the way home or order takeout online.

-I totaled up the seconds from the video footage below – before I sped it up, and cut out the parts where nothing was happening on frame because I was searching for the right bowl and all that, and the total time from start to finish was 4 minutes, 23 seconds.
+I totaled up the seconds from the video footage below – before I sped it up and cut out the parts where nothing was happening on the frame because I was searching for the right bowl and all that, and the total time from start to finish was 4 minutes, 23 seconds.

 Seriously!
 Dinner on the table in less than five minutes!